himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 While I'm very happy with the performance of my virtio VM, there are a few drawbacks or limitations to keep in mind:

-**Need to pass through any devices**: ... like a mouse when gaming XD.
+**Need to pass through hardware devices**: ... like a mouse when gaming XD.
 This could also be a webcam, microphone, flash drive, or even a full ssd if you need better IO in the VM.